Murder of Meredith Kercher: Background

 Meredith Susanna Cara Kercher (born 28 December 1985 in Southwark, South London), known to her friends as "Mez", lived in Coulsdon, South London.
 She was educated at the Old Palace School in Croydon.
 She was enthusiastic about the language and culture of Italy, and after a school exchange trip, she returned at age 15 to spend her summer vacation with a family in Sessa Aurunca.

 Kercher studied European politics and Italian at the University of Leeds.
-Working as a barmaid, tour guide, and in promotions to support herself, she made a cameo appearance in the music video for Kristian Leontiou's song "Some Say" in 2004.
+She worked as a barmaid and a tour guide, and also made a cameo appearance in the music video for Kristian Leontiou's song "Some Say" in 2004.
 She aspired to work for the European Union or as a journalist.
 In October 2007, she attended the University of Perugia, where she began courses in modern history, political theory, and the history of cinema.
 Fellow students later described her as caring, intelligent, witty, and popular.

 Via della Pergola 7

-Perugia has a population of 150,000 people, of whom more than a quarter are students, many from abroad.
+At the time, Perugia had a population of 150,000 people, of whom more than a quarter were students, many from abroad.
 In the city, Kercher shared a four-bedroom, first-floor flat in a house at Via della Pergola 7.

 Her flatmates were two Italian women in their late 20s, Filomena Romanelli and Laura Mezzetti, as well as a 20-year-old American student from the University of Washington, Amanda Knox, who was attending the University for Foreigners in Perugia on an exchange year.
 Kercher moved in on 10 September 2007, and Knox moved in on 20 September.
 Kercher typically called her mother daily on a mobile phone.
 A second mobile phone she used was registered to her flatmate, Romanelli.

 The lower level of the house was occupied by four young Italian men with whom both Kercher and Knox were friendly.
-Kercher and Knox were out and away from their residence, late one night in mid-October.
-They returned home at 2:00 a.m., and met Rudy Guede.
-Guede had been invited into the lower-level flat by some of the Italian tenants.
+Late one night in mid-October, Kercher and Knox were out and away from their residence.
+They returned home at 2:00 a.m. and met Rudy Guede, who had been invited into the lower-level flat by some of the Italian tenants.
 Kercher and Knox left at 4:30 a.m.

 Kercher and Knox attended the EuroChocolate festival in mid-October.
-On 25 October they attended a classical music concert, where Knox met Raffaele Sollecito, a 23-year-old computer science student, at the University of Perugia.
+On 25 October they attended a classical music concert, where Knox met Raffaele Sollecito, a 23-year-old computer science student at the University of Perugia.